 NOTES TO FINANCIAL STATEMENTS SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY - 27 26 - SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY construction of capital assets.
 Capital assets are defined by the Airport Authority as assets with an initial, individual cost of more than \$5,000 and an initial useful life of one year or greater.

 NOTE 1

 NATURE OF ORGANIZATION & SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

-The Airport Authority recognizes lesseefinanced improvements as capital assets based upon the asset's estimated value at the time the asset reverts to the Airport Authority.
+financed improvements as capital assets based upon the asset's estimated value at the time the asset reverts to the Airport Authority.